SarthakJ314/AMC-12-AIME-Test-Pdfs/README.md

 # AMC-12-AIME-Test-Pdfs
-Get access to downloadable pdfs of each AMC 12/AIME from 2002-now.
+Get access to downloadable pdfs of AMC 12/AIME tests from 2002-now.